wilmix8/JAVA7.0/README.md

 g)  OakJava7(JAVA7.0)   provides  High  Security when compared to all the  programming  languages.

-h) Since it had  100% oops concepts it is ranked as NO:1
+h) Since it had  100% oops concepts it is ranked as Rank A' Programming language.
+Due to the  reasons  given below...

+OakJava7  is   focused  on   creating  Prototype  software(when we  used  with Jdollar(CSHELL),used  to  create Gaming and utilities,  used  in  web application  with  java frameworks , used  with  Machine Learning, Datascience ,Single Webpage application , Remote X Application, etc  with  oakjava7 frameworks,  and  it  has  Advanced Oops.
+It  also  supports obfuscation, Code Security, and it  is Learnable .

+Note : [ World Rank A'  means  Advanced  programming language  when  compare  to  all  the  Programming languages  and   10  times  greater  than   Web1.0 programming  language.]

 Top quality software according to wilmixsolomonresearch lab.